 In borosilicate glass containers, the gas is stored in a non-pressurized state.
 The glass container is gas tight and does not allow any exchange with the external environment.
-The gentle sterilization process allows for safe storage of the gas.
+The gentle sterilization process allows safe storage of the gas.

-The system helps protect the environment by offering only the quantities which are needed in the OR, thus minimizing waste.
+The system helps to protect the environment by offering only the quantities which are needed in the OR, thus minimizing waste.

-The surgeons can adjust the gas concentration mixture to their needs without releasing too much gas into the environment
+The surgeons can adjust the gas concentration mixture to their needs without releasing too much gas into the environment.

 SF6, C2F6 and C3F8 are chemically and physiologically inert, colourless, and odourless gases for tamponading retinal detachments after vitrectomy.

 ophthafutur® gases are supplied in glass containers.
 The system also includes a preassembled sterile plastic syringe to prepare the gas mixture and a small gauge needle to facilitate the injection.
 A patient information card and a patient bracelet are also included.